-September to December: I've
+September to December 2009

 I have also been finishing off work on the house, the front dormer is now insulated and its made a massive difference to the warmth of the rooms.
 Our old pine kitchen is being stripped, updated and painted cream over the winter.

 The connector is tiny, smaller than anything I had soldered before.

 After replacing the connector the pocket PC works as good as new.
 In total the rpair cost around £7.00

 To get to the connector 4 screws needed to be removed from the case and the case carefully separated.

 With the case open the battery was removed along with the satnav receiver.
 The connector was barely hanging on to the circuit board.

 With the connector removed the board needed to be desoldered and cleaned.
 The first 4 pins were soldered onto a common connection.

 The new connector was soldered into place, initially solder bridged all the pins.
 Excess solder was removed with de-solder braid.